Elizabeth Emmet Lenox-Conyngham: Career

-Lenox-Conyngham published her first book in 1833, The Dream, and Other Poems, which included some poems from her mother as well as translations from the German poet Friedrich von Matthisson.
-These translations received praise from the editor of the Dublin University Magazine, Charles Stuart Stanford.
-It was his contention that "perhaps, the first lady in this country who made German literature her study."
-In the years that followed she published three more volumes: Hella and other poems (1836), Horae poeticae: lyrical and other poems (1859), and Eiler and Helvig: a Danish legend in verse (1863).
-She also wrote List of Italian Authors on Military Science, communicated by Major Portlock R. E., F. R. S. which was published by "Paper 11" in First Number of the [Engineers] Corps papers, and memoirs on military subjects.
+Lenox–Conyngham published her first book, The Dream, and Other Poems, in 1833 under the name Mrs. George Lenox-Conyngham.
+The work included both Lenox–Conyngham's poetry and previously unpublished poems by her mother, as well translations of poetry by Friedrich von Matthisson and sonnets by Vincenzo da Filicaja.
+Lenox-Conyngham's German translations received praise fromCharles Stuart Stanford, the editor of the Dublin University Magazine.
+During her lifetime Lenox-Conyngham published three more works: Hella and other poems (1836), Horae poeticae: lyrical and other poems (1859), and Eiler and Helvig: a Danish legend in verse (1863).

+Lenox-Conyngham also wrote List of Italian Authors on Military Science, communicated by Major Portlock R. E., F. R. S. which was published by "Paper 11" in First Number of the [Engineers] Corps papers, and memoirs on military subjects.